 - Globally, Canada accounts for roughly 6% of oil production and 5% of gas production. - Prices for both can be affected by just small changes in the global supply-demand balance.
-If Canada's production were to be taken out of the markets, it would meaningfully increase prices around the world. - For context, about 2.9 MMB/d of refinery receipts (according to Enbridge and CER data) between Western Canada, the US Midwest, and Ontario are sole sourced from Western Canadian and US inland crude supplies, with no alternative supply sources.
+If Canada's production were to be taken out of the markets, it would meaningfully increase prices around the world. - About 2.9 MMB/d of refineries (according to Enbridge and CER data) in Western Canada, the US Midwest, and Ontario completely depend on Western Canadian and US inland crude supplies.
 Therefore, a disruption or reduction in Canadian supply would create refined product shortages in these regions.